Medication errors: Cut your risk with these tips

 By Mayo Clinic Staff

-Medication errors may sound harmless, but mistakes in prescribing, dispensing and administering medications injure more than 1 million people a year in the United States.
+Medication errors may sound harmless, but mistakes in prescribing, dispensing and administering medications injure hundreds of thousands of people a year in the United States.
 Yet most medication errors can be prevented.
 How can you protect yourself and your family?

 Just what are medication errors?

 Medication errors are preventable events that lead to medications being used inappropriately.
 Medication errors that cause harm are called adverse drug events.

 An example of a medication error is taking over-the-counter products that contain acetaminophen (Tylenol, others) when you're already taking a prescription pain medicine that contains acetaminophen, possibly exceeding the recommended acetaminophen dose and putting yourself at risk of liver damage.